Background pattern

 Consult your doctor or pharmacist before starting to take Omnic Ocas 0.4.

-• because regular medical check-ups are necessary to monitor the progression of the disease you are being treated for.
+• because periodic medical examinations are necessary to monitor the progression of the disease being treated.

-• because, rarely, dizziness may occur during the use of Omnic Ocas, as with other medications of this type.
-Sit or lie down at the first symptoms of dizziness or weakness until they have disappeared.
+• because, rarely, fainting can occur during the use of Omnic Ocas, as with other medications of this type.
+At the first symptoms of dizziness or weakness, you should sit or lie down until they have disappeared.

 • if you have severe kidney problems.

-• if you are scheduled to undergo or have scheduled eye surgery due to a cloudy lens (cataracts) or increased pressure in the eye (glaucoma).
-Please inform your ophthalmologist if you have taken Omnic Ocas previously, are taking it now, or are thinking of taking it.
-The specialist will then take the necessary precautions regarding medication and surgical techniques.
-Consult your doctor if you should or should not postpone or temporarily discontinue taking this medication if you are scheduled to undergo eye surgery due to a cloudy lens (cataract) or increased pressure in the eye (glaucoma).
+• if you are going to undergo or have scheduled eye surgery due to cataracts or increased pressure in the eye (glaucoma).
+Please inform your ophthalmologist if you have taken, are taking, or are thinking of taking Omnic Ocas.
+The specialist can then take the appropriate precautions regarding medication and surgical techniques to be used.
+Consult your doctor if you should or should not postpone or temporarily suspend taking this medication if you are going to undergo such surgery due to a cataract or increased pressure in the eye (glaucoma).

 Children and adolescents

-It is especially important to inform your doctor if you are being treated at the same time with medications that can reduce the elimination of Omnic Ocas from the body (e.g. ketoconazole, erythromycin).
+It is especially important that you inform your doctor if you are being treated at the same time with medications that can decrease the elimination of Omnic Ocas from the body (e.g., ketoconazole, erythromycin).

 Taking Omnic Ocas 0.4 with food and drinks